Our gallery features a series of dynamic public programs for children and adults. Watch this space for an exciting program coming soon.

 Glen Eira City Council Gallery

-Come and learn about Indigenous weaving techniques with an artist from The Torch surrounded by the amazing works on display in the Confined 16 exhibition.
+Come and learn about Indigenous weaving techniques with Wadawurrung artist Alisha F from The Torch surrounded by the amazing works on display in the Confined 16 exhibition.

-Listen to the artist’s family’s stories about the cultural tradition of weaving and learn how to make a woven basket or a piece of jewellery.
+Listen to the artist’s family’s stories about the cultural tradition of weaving and learn how to make a piece of jewellery or a woven basket.

 Suitable for adults.
 All materials supplied.